umati/Sample-Server/doc/Compile.md

 ## Get the files

-Clone the github repo using your preferred approach.
+Clone the GitHub repository using your preferred approach.
 This repository uses submodules, so be sure to clone them as well.

 Standard option: